Kryptops: Classification

 Abelisauridae is a group of theropod dinosaurs that existed during the Cretaceous (and potentially earlier in the Jurassic) up until the Cretaceous-Paleogene extinction event.
 Abelisaurids have been recovered as the sister family to the noasaurids within the superfamily Abelisauroidea.
 Kryptops and Rugops are some of the oldest-known abelisaurids, making them critical to understanding the evolution and diversification of Abelisauridae.
-Sereno and Brusatte noted that the maxilla bore a mix of characteristics seen in other basal abelisaurids as well as derived members from the Late Cretaceous.
+Sereno and Brusatte noted that Kryptops’ maxilla bore a mix of characteristics seen in other basal abelisaurids as well as derived members from the Late Cretaceous.

 The phylogenetic position of Kryptops has been unstable, as the genus is only definitively known from a maxilla, though it is generally regarded as a basal abelisaurid.
 In their 2008 phylogenetic analysis, Sereno and Brusatte recovered Kryptops as the earliest diverging abelisaurid, followed by Rugops and Rajasaurus, more basal than Majungasaurus and Carnotaurus.
 This phylogenetic analysis assumed that the postcranial remains belonged to Kryptops.
 Similar results were recovered by Filippi and colleagues in their 2016 description of Viavenator, even with Kryptops scored only for the maxilla.
 Some later phylogenetic analyses excluded Kryptops due to the lack of material and its instability in phylogenetic analyses.